iuliiazhelem/Auth0CognitoIntegration/README.md

 You can integrate your mobile app with two solutions: Auth0 to get authentication with either Social Providers (Facebook, Twitter, etc.), Enterprise providers or regular Username and Password, and Amazon Cognito, to get a backend for your app.

-First of all you need to configure Amazon Web Services as describe in https://auth0.com/blog/integrating-auth0-with-amazon-cognito-in-ios/
+First of all you need to configure Amazon Web Services as described in [this link](https://auth0.com/blog/integrating-auth0-with-amazon-cognito-in-ios/).

 Note: In order for Cognito to verify signature of your Id Token, the signature algorithm must be RS256.
 Setting this to RS256 in auth0 console ("Apps->Settings->Show Advanced Settings->OAuth") will allow Cognito to fetch public key and certificate from your issuer's jwks uri

-Then you can integrate Amazon Cognito into your applocation.
+Then you can integrate Amazon Cognito into your application.
+In order to do it, please add this to your `Podfile`:
-For this you need to add
 ```
   pod 'AWSCognito'
 ```
-to your pod-file

 #### Important Snippets